Start dates

 Tuition information

-Choosing to pursue a university education is a big commitment that impacts every aspect of your life – including your finances.
-Our fees are determined by the total cost of individual credits per academic year.
+Choosing to pursue a master’s degree in health care management is a big commitment that impacts every aspect of your life – including your finances.
+Our MHCM program fees are determined by the total cost of individual credits per academic year.
 All fees are listed in Canadian dollars and these rates are subject to change.

 $20,025